-Challenge number Detail of challenge 1.
+1 Association and discussions with numils indicate underdevisioned and 1.
 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills, vocabulary and comprehension gaps among many disadvantaged pupils.
-These are evident from Reception through to KS2 and exacerbated by periods of absence from school due to C19, despite remote live teaching.
+These are evident from Reception through to KS2.
 Despite catch up strategies, this still remains a challenge.

-2. Underdeveloped oral skills are reflected in underdeveloped written language skills (including GPS) with pupils falling further behind age-related expectations as a result of the pandemic.
-Assessment data shows that 13% of pupils have age related vocabulary acquisition on entry to Nursery in 2021.
+2. Underdeveloped oral skills are reflected in underdeveloped written language skills (including GPS).
+Assessment data shows that 3% of pupils have age related vocabulary acquisition on entry to Nursery in 2022.
 3. Annual survey data indicates that listening to and reading to children at home is still one of the top 5 barriers to learning.
 Opportunities for many to practice reading and phonics outside of school are limited.
-4. Assessments, observations, the recovery curriculum map and discussions with pupils indicate that pupils have gaps in their mathematical skills, knowledge and understanding, which affect their fluency.
-Despite improvements in outcomes in this area in 2022, the language of Geometry, fractions and problem solving remains an area for development.
-Disadvantaged pupils achieve broadly in line with non-disadvantaged pupils and in some cases better, however all pupils are achieving below national standards.
+This manifests itself in slower reading speeds and fluency for some pupils.
+4. Assessments, observations and discussions with pupils indicate that pupils have gaps in their mathematical skills, knowledge and understanding, which affect their fluency.
+Despite improvements in outcomes in this area in 2023, the language of operations, geometry and problem solving remain areas for development.
+Disadvantaged pupils achieve broadly in line with non-disadvantaged pupils and in some cases better, however pupils at K.S 2 are achieving below national standards and disadvantaged pupils are making slower progress than non disadvantaged pupils.
 5. The school is in an area of high deprivation meaning that in many cases, pupils' access to wider life experiences is limited.
 This impacts on their understanding of the world, development of wider interests and talents, cultural capital, related language and comprehension abilities.
-Limitations on access to such experiences during C19 has compounded this issue.
-Data analysis shows that UW is a priority for EYFS 6.
+Data analysis shows that Understanding the World and Expressive Arts and Design are priorities for EYFS 6.
 Admissions data shows that the school has a high number of international new arrivals with limited or no English or school experience across the school (69% of pupils do not have English as their first language and 2% are proficient English speakers).
 Many pupils do not speak English at home.
 7. SEMH needs are high and internal records show an increase in levels of anxiety amongst the school population as a result of the cost-of-living crisis and ongoing world events.
 Combined with complex home circumstances for a large number of families, this impacts on pupils' ability to access learning.
-8. Despite substantial support from school with access to technology (200 Chromebooks on extended loan supplied to facilitate remote home learning and homework provided), many families continue to experience issues with on-going connectivity.
-9. Rates of attendance for disadvantaged and non-disadvantaged pupils are above national average for 2021/2022, however they are below pre pandemic national average levels, therefore contributing to slower academic progress.
+8. Rates of attendance for disadvantaged and non-disadvantaged pupils are in line with national average for 2022/2023 , however they are below pre pandemic national average levels, therefore contributing to slower academic progress.
 Since the reopening of travel corridors, the number of families travelling during term time has risen as has the number of families not returning on time following a school holiday.
-The number of families CME'd over the last year is 16.
-Our assessments and observations indicate that absenteeism is negatively impacting Our assessments and observations indicate that absenteeism is negatively impacting all pupils progress, including the disadvantaged and otherwise vulnerable.
+The number of families CME'd over the last year is 11.
+Our assessments and observations indicate that absenteeism is negatively impacting all pupils progress, including the disadvantaged and otherwise vulnerable.